NourHamdach/livedrop-Nourhamdach/apps/storefront/COMPONENTS_AND_PAGES.md

   - Maintains local chat history with messages from `user` and `bot`.
   - Sends queries to `askSupport` (from `assistant/engine`) and renders answers.
   - Shows a typing indicator and focuses the input on mount.
+  - Input is a controlled `Input` atom and sends messages via the `askSupport` helper which returns `{ answer, qid }`.
+  - Displays bot answers and attaches a `qid` when returned; shows an empty-state prompt when there are no messages.
 - Notes: Uses `Button` and `Input` atoms; navigates back with the header button.

+---

+## Pages (routes)

+### `Support` — `src/pages/Support.tsx`
+- Route: `/support` (expected)
+- Purpose: Full-page support chat with a scrolling history and message composer.
+- Behavior:
+  - Uses local state for messages and `fetch` to call the backend assistant at `POST ${VITE_BACKEND_URL || http://localhost:3001}/api/assistant`.
+  - Sends `{ input, context: { customerId } }` where `customerId` is read from `localStorage`.
+  - Renders messages similarly to `SupportPanel` (user aligned right, bot left).
+Bot message text is taken from `data.text` returned by the assistant.
+  - Gracefully handles network errors and shows a friendly failure message from the bot.
+  - Auto-scrolls when new messages are added and supports sending on Enter (no shift).

+Notes: The repo contains both an embedded organism (`SupportPanel`) suitable for composition inside other pages and a full-page `Support` route that directly calls the backend API.
+Keep these two components in sync regarding message UIs and behavior.

 ---